squillace/cncf-projects-app/notes.md

 Assign a DNS label to the Ingress Public IP and update it for the registryHost variable

-If using AKS, a DNS name label can be assigend to the public IP of the Loadbalancer
+If using AKS, a DNS name label can be assigend to the public IP of the Loadbalancer created in the harbor-ingress-system namespace.
- - Open the Public IP resource associated with the EXTERNAL-IP address of the LoadBalancer service
+ - Open the Public IP resource associated with the EXTERNAL-IP address of the LoadBalancer service for harbor ingress
  - Navigate to the Configuration blade and set a unique name in the DNS name label
  - Use the FQDN.
-For ex. uniquename.centralus.cloudapp.azure.com
+For ex. uniquenameforharboringress.centralus.cloudapp.azure.com

 ```
 registryHost={FQDN DNS label Name to be updated here}